Rainer vs. Rainer on the Conservative Resurgence; Rainer vs. Reality on Abuse in the SBC

 We can have the Word of God or the praise of the world, but we cannot have both.
 Obsession with how the world views us (or what we are known for) is not the solution, it’s a big part of the problem.

-Dr. DeVine teaches historical theology at a seminary in Birmingham, Alabama.
+Dr. DeVine teaches historical theology in the Beeson Divinity School at Samford University in Birmingham, Alabama.
 He is the author of multiple books and has written extensively for theological journals.
 Mark also writes on the intersection of faith, work, culture, and politics for national online magazines and has served as pastor for churches in Indiana, South Carolina, Kentucky, Missouri, and Alabama.
+The views expressed in this article are Dr. DeVine's personal opinions.